timwaters/mapwarper/README_API.md

 with a HTTP 404 status

-Save, Mask and Warp Map
+###Save, Mask and Warp Map

-rolls the calls into one.
+Rolls the calls into one.
 Saves mask, applies mask to map, and rectifies map using the mask.
 Requires authentication.

+**Definition**

 ```
 POST http://mapwarper.net/maps/{map_id}/save_mask_and_warp
 ```

-**params:**
+????????????????
+PARAMETERS ???????????????

 **Response**